giacomodeodato/Eurecom-ML-Projects/README.md

 <p align="center">
 <img src="images/sgd_img.png" width="640">
 </p>

-This notebook contains multiple implementations of the gradient descent algorithm.
-At first, the results obtained using the scipy library are observed, then the algorithm is compared with a numpy implementation of batch gradient descent.

-Furthermore, stochastic gradient descent and mini-batch stocastic gradient descent are implemented and compared with the previous one.
-A deep analysis is performed regarding how each algorithm's results change with parameters such as the learning rate and the number of iterations.

-Finally, a distributed version of mini-batch gradient descent is implemented using PySpark and its followed by an analysis of the performance of all the algorithms in terms of dataset size.
+I manually implemented batch, mini-batch and stochastic gradient descent using Python and numpy and compared their performance on a regression problem.
+I analyzed the relation between the different algorithm versions by changing the values of their paramenters (learning rate, the number of iterations, batch size).
+Finally, I implemented the distributed version of mini-batch gradient descent using PySpark and analyzed the performance of all the algorithms in terms of dataset size and execution time.

 ## [K-means, k-means++ and distributed k-means](https://github.com/giacomodeodato/EURECOM-ML-Projects/blob/main/K%20Means/KMeans.ipynb)
 <img align="right" src="images/kmeans_img.png" width="300">

-As for the previous notebook, this one starts by analyzing the k-means algorithm and its implementation, then it is tested on a generated 2D dataset to have better visualization and it is compared with the sklearn implementation.

-An analysis of convergence of datasets of different shapes underlines the important of centroids initialization and introduces the k-means++ technique for smart centroid initialization that is implemented too.
-Moreover, the elbow method to find the optimal value of the number of clusters is discussed and implemented.

-Finally, a distributed version of k-means is implemented with PySpark, the new algorithm is analyzed and compared with the serial implementation.
+I studied and implemented the k-means algorithm using Python and numpy.
+I analyzed the convergence of the algorithm on different 2D datasets of different shapes to easily visualize the results.
+I implemented smart centroid initialization in k-means++ to improve the clustering of unconventional shapes and I used the elbow method to find the optimal number of clusters.
+Finally, I implemented the distributed version of k-means with PySpark and compared it with the serial implementation.

 ## [Flight data analysis with SparkSQL](https://github.com/giacomodeodato/EURECOM-ML-Projects/blob/main/Distributed%20flight%20data%20analysis/Distributed%20flight%20data%20analysis.ipynb)
 <img align="left" src="images/flights_img.png" width="300">